 The major sources of the Group's GHG emissions are direct GHG emissions from the combustion of petrol and diesel consumed by motor vehicles and machinery (Scope 1), energy indirect GHG emissions from purchased electricity (Scope 2), and other indirect GHG emissions from paper disposed at landfills and electricity used for processing fresh water by government departments (Scope 3).
 During 2021, the Group has set a target of reducing its GHG emissions intensity by 3% by the year ended 31 December 2026 ("2026"), using approximately 2.12 tCO2e per employee in 2021 as the baseline.
-Although the Group's total GHG emissions intensity increased in 2022 compared to 2021, the Group vill continue its commitment to reduce its GHG emissions.
+Although the Group's total GHG emissions intensity increased in 2022 compared to 2021, the Group's total GHG emissions have reduced by 17.30%, the Group will continue its commitment to reduce its GHG emissions.
 To strive to achieve the target, the Group has adopted the following measures: